haroldove90-spec/Ganesha-Capital-S.A.P.I.-de-C.V./README.md

     ```

 2.  **Set up environment variables**:
     The application requires your Google Gemini API key.
-Create a file named `.env.local` in the root of the project and add your API key to it:
+Create a file named `.env` in the root of the project and add your key to it.

     ```
+    # Your Google Gemini API Key
     API_KEY=YOUR_GEMINI_API_KEY
     ```
-    Vite will automatically load this variable during development.
+    The Supabase credentials have been integrated directly into the code for this demonstration.

 3.  **Run the development server**:
     ```bash